TransformerLensOrg/TransformerLens/docs/source/content/contributing.md

 ## Testing

 If adding a feature, please add unit tests for it.
+If you need a model, please use one of the ones that are cached by GitHub Actions (so that it runs quickly on the CD).
+These are `gpt2`, `attn-only-1l`, `attn-only-2l`, `attn-only-3l`, `attn-only-4l`, `tiny-stories-1M`.
+Note `gpt2` is quite slow (as we only have CPU actions) so the smaller models like `attn-only-1l` and `tiny-stories-1M` are preferred if possible.

 ### Running the tests

-- All tests via `make test`
 - Unit tests only via `make unit-test`
 - Acceptance tests only via `make acceptance-test`
 - Docstring tests only via `make docstring-test`